Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Problem Formulation

 we define the NSW objective as

 This objective ensures that both fairness (by preventing any agent's expected reward from being too low) and overall efficiency are considered.

-The allocation policy \(\pi_t\) must satisfy the following constraints:
+The assignment policy \(\pi_t\) must satisfy the following constraints:

-The first constraint ensures that each agent distributes their allocation probability mass across available arms, meaning that in expectation, each agent selects one arm.
-The second constraint ensures that the total probability mass assigned to each arm does not exceed one, preventing over-allocation.
-However, since \(\pi_{j,a,t}\) represents probabilities rather than deterministic assignments, partial allocations are allowed: an agent may be assigned multiple arms probabilistically, and an arm may be assigned to multiple agents in fractional proportions.
-This random allocation assumption is common in previous work, such as in \citep{jones2023efficient}, where a similar allocation structure is used.
+The first constraint ensures that each agent distributes their assignment probability mass across available arms, meaning that in expectation, each agent selects one arm.
+The second constraint ensures that the total probability mass assigned to each arm does not exceed one, preventing over-assignment.
+However, since \(\pi_{j,a,t}\) represents probabilities rather than deterministic assignments, partial assignments are allowed: an agent may be assigned multiple arms probabilistically, and an arm may be assigned to multiple agents in fractional proportions.
+This random assignment assumption is common in previous work, such as in \citep{jones2023efficient}, where a similar assignment structure is used. }